guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

 Extract the content of the core Application (the tar archive you downloaded from Splunk base) to the "apps" directory.

-**Since the release V1.7, the core application does not generate anymore nmon data, if you want to get performance and configuration data from your search heads, extract the content of the TA-nmon addon to the "apps" directory.**
+**The core application does not generate nmon data, if you want to get performance and configuration data from your search heads, extract the content of the TA-nmon addon to the "apps" directory.**

 ::